 2. Technical requirements

 2.1.
-Introduction

-2.1.1.
 The procedure includes the evaporative emissions test and two additional tests, one for the ageing of carbon canisters, as described in paragraph 5.1. of this annex, and one for the permeability of the fuel storage system, as described in paragraph 5.2. of this annex.
-The evaporative emissions test (Figure A1/1) determines hydrocarbon evaporative emissions as a consequence of diurnal temperature fluctuations, hot soaks during parking, and urban driving.
+The evaporative emissions test (Figure A1/4) determines hydrocarbon evaporative emissions as a consequence of diurnal temperature fluctuations and hot soaks during parking.

-2.1.2.
-In the case that the fuel system contains more than one carbon canister, all references to the term "canister" in this gtr will apply to each canister.

 2.2.
-The evaporative emissions test consists of:

-(a) Test drive including a combination of phases of WLTC as specified in Annex 1 to gtr No. 15;

-(b) Hot soak loss determination;

-(c) Diurnal loss determination.

-The mass emissions of hydrocarbons from the hot soak and the diurnal loss phase(s) shall be added together with the permeability factor to provide an overall result for the test.
+In the case that the fuel system contains more than one carbon canister, all references to the term "canister" in this UN GTR will apply to each canister.

 3. Vehicle and fuel

 3.1.
 Vehicle

 3.1.1.
 The vehicle shall be in good mechanical condition and have been run-in and driven at least 3,000 km before the test.
 For the purpose of the determination of evaporative emissions, the mileage and the age of the vehicle used for certification shall be recorded.
 The evaporative emission control system shall be connected and have been functioning correctly during the run-in period.
-A carbon canister aged according to the procedure set out in paragraph 5.1. of this annex shall be used.
+A carbon canister aged according to the procedure described in paragraph 5.1. of this annex shall be used.

 3.1.2.
-The Type 4 test shall be performed with the vehicle which produces the worst evaporative emissions within the evaporative emission family according to paragraph 5.5.2. of this gtr.
+The Type 4 test shall be performed with the vehicle selected according to paragraph 5.5.2. of this UN GTR.

 3.2.
 Fuel

-The appropriate reference fuel as defined in Annex 2 shall be used for testing.
+The appropriate reference fuel as defined in annex 2 shall be used for testing.
 For canister ageing, fuel specified in paragraph 5.1.3.1.1.1. of this annex shall be used.

-Figure A1/1a

-For non-sealed fuel tank system

-Figure A1/1b

-For sealed fuel tank system

-[Reserved]

-4. Test equipment for the evaporative test
+4. Test equipment

 4.1.
 Chassis dynamometer

-The chassis dynamometer shall meet the requirements of paragraph 2. of Annex 5 to gtr No. 15.
+The chassis dynamometer shall meet the requirements of paragraph 2. of annex 5 to UN GTR No. 15.

 4.2.
 Evaporative emission measurement enclosure

-The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 to the 07 series of amendments to Regulation No. 83 (Regulation No. 83-07).
+The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of annex 7 to the 07 series of amendments to Regulation No. 83 (Regulation No. 83-07).

 4.3.
 Analytical systems

-The analytical systems shall meet the requirements of paragraph 4.3. of Annex 7 to Regulation No. 83-07.
+The analytical systems shall meet the requirements of paragraph 4.3. of annex 7 to Regulation No. 83-07.
 Continuous measuring of hydrocarbons is not mandatory unless the fixed volume type enclosure is used.

 4.4.
-Temperature recording
+Temperature recording system

-The temperature recording shall meet the requirements of paragraph 4.5. of Annex 7 to Regulation No. 83-07.
+The temperature recording shall meet the requirements of paragraph 4.5. of annex 7 to Regulation No. 83-07.

 4.5.
-Pressure recording
+Pressure recording system

-The pressure recording shall meet the requirements of paragraph 4.6. of Annex 7 to Regulation No. 83-07, except that the accuracy and resolution of the pressure recording system defined in paragraph 4.6.2. of that annex shall be:
+The pressure recording shall meet the requirements of paragraph 4.6. of annex 7 to Regulation No. 83-07, except that the accuracy and resolution of the pressure recording system defined in paragraph 4.6.2. of annex 7 to Regulation No. 83-07 shall be:

 (a) Accuracy: ±0.3 kPa

-(b) Resolution: ±0.025 kPa
+(b) Resolution: 0.025 kPa

 4.6.
 Fans

-The fans shall meet the requirements of paragraph 4.7. of Annex 7 to Regulation No. 83-07, except that the capacity of the blowers shall be 0.1 to 0.5 m³/sec instead of 0.1 to 0.5 m³/min.
+The fans shall meet the requirements of paragraph 4.7. of annex 7 to Regulation No. 83-07, except that the capacity of the blowers shall be 0.1 to 0.5 m³/sec instead of 0.1 to 0.5 m³/min.

 4.7.
 Calibration gases